Angel-Karasu/traveling-salesman-problem/README.md

 ## Usage

-If you want to test the project, clone this repository and compile it using the make file
+If you want to test the project, clone this repository and compile it using make command
 ```shell
 git clone https://github.com/Angel-Karasu/traveling-salesman-problem.git;
 cd traveling-salesman-problem;